 - The specific work required to bring the building up to an acceptable standard;

-- The time required for the reinstatement work to the building to be undertaken;
+- The time required for the reinstatement work on the building to be undertaken;

 In some instances, Council will require the payment of a bond to cover the cost of upgrading the building should the applicant default (i.e. if the applicant moves the building but fails to restore it).
 A bond is essentially a promise to do certain work or to pay a sum of money if the work is not carried out.

 Two forms of bond are currently used for relocated buildings.
-The first is a Cash bond, which is where the Council holds a sum of money deposited by the applicant.
-The second is a Bank Bond, which is a legal agreement between the applicant, the applicant's bank and the Council.
+The first is a cash bond, which means Council holds a sum of money deposited by the applicant.
+The second is a bank bond, which is a legal agreement between the applicant, the applicant's bank and Council.

-In either case, this means that if the work required by the Council to bring the building to an acceptable standard is satisfactorily completed within a certain time the cash bond is Refunded or the Bank Bond is cancelled.
-If not, the Council may use the bonded sum to complete this work.
+In either case, this means that if the work required by Council to bring the building to an acceptable standard is satisfactorily completed within a certain time the cash bond is refunded or the bank bond is cancelled.
+If the work is not completed within the timeframe, Council may use the bonded sum to complete the work.

-Please note that both types of Bond are a legal document and may take some time to organise.
+Please note that both types of bond require legal documents and may take some time to organise.
 You should allow for this when planning your project.

-The value of the bond is based on a conservative estimate of the cost of restoring the exterior of the building, plus 50%.
-The applicant should submit the cost estimate, for both labour and materials, to the Council as part of the application.
+The value of the bond is based on a conservative estimate of the cost of restoring the exterior of the building, plus 50 per cent.
+The applicant should submit the cost estimate for both labour and materials to Council as part of the application.

-- Provide details of the proposal including a site plan, colour photos of the dwelling (each elevation) and a dimensioned floor plan.
-If you propose any alterations or additions as part of relocating a building you will need to supply full architectural drawings and specifications.
+- Details of the proposal including a site plan, colour photos of the dwelling (each elevation) and a dimensioned floor plan; full architectural drawings and specifications for any proposed alterations or additions planned as part of the relocation of the building.

 - Elevation plans showing the height of the building relative to the original ground level and recession plane lines.

-- A detailed foundation layout and design in accordance with site levels shall be provided to comply with NZS3604 (or be specifically designed by an Engineer).
-Include sub-floor bracing calculations.
-All stucco buildings must have continuous ring foundations or be specifically designed by a suitably qualified Engineer.
+- A detailed foundation layout and design in accordance with site levels which comply with NZS3604 (or are specifically designed by an engineer) including sub-floor bracing calculations.
+All stucco buildings must have continuous ring foundations or be specifically designed by a suitably qualified engineer.

-- Show points of access to the dwelling, design of decks, steps, ramps, hand rails and balustrades etc, where required.
+- A plan showing points of access to the dwelling, design of decks, steps, ramps, hand rails and balustrades etc, where required.

-- If the roof is to be removed or altered either before or after the shift, or building split, details of the fixings and/or replacement structure are to be supplied, including how it will be made weather tight again.
+- If the roof is to be removed or altered either before or after the shift, or the building is to be split for relocation, details of the fixings and/or replacement structure are to be supplied, including detail on how the building will be made weathertight again.

-- A detailed plan of the drainage layout (both storm water and sewer), including materials, sizes, grades to comply with AS/NZS 3500 or NZBC G13.
-If a septic tank/secondary treatment system is required, then provide full specifications and calculations for septic tank and effluent system from a Registered Drain Layer.
+- A detailed plan of the drainage layout (both storm water and sewer), including materials, sizes, grades which comply with AS/NZS 3500 or NZBC G13.
+If a septic tank/secondary treatment system is required, then full specifications and calculations for septic tank and effluent system from a registered drain layer are to be provided.

-- Include: On-site wastewater disposal site assessment, subsoil investigation and site evaluation checklist
+- An on-site wastewater disposal site assessment, subsoil investigation and site evaluation checklist.

-- An accurate site plan of tank and effluent field with site elevation and effluent drain details etc (effluent trench cross section, size and drainage materials).
+- An accurate site plan of the tank placement, effluent field with site elevation and effluent drain details etc (effluent trench cross section, size and drainage materials).

-- When required, Hawke's Bay Regional Council Resource Consent or permitted activity letter.
+- If required, Hawke's Bay Regional Council Resource Consent or permitted activity letter.

-- Provide full details of the water supply.
-Site plan layout including mains connection location, valves, pipe size and material.
+- The full details of the proposed water supply including a site plan layout showing mains connection location, valves, pipe size and material.